Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

 \begin{definition}[Skeleton $\SK$] The \textit{skeleton} or \textit{medial axis (MA)} $\SK$ is defined as the set of centres of inscribed disks of maximal radius \cite{pfaltz1967}:

 \end{definition}

+In case the object $O$ is not connected, each component of $O$ will have its own separate skeleton.
+Note that the skeleton definition also does not require smoothness assumptions on the boundary of $O$.
 In our scale-space framework, we will not only consider a single static object and corresponding skeleton, but whole families of these pairs.
 Therefore we explicitly introduce notations for mapping images to skeletons and vice versa.

 \begin{definition}[Skeleton, Reconstruction, and Object Transform] \phantom{}\ \end{definition}